Lexington Avenue/59th Street station: Station layout

 The complex consists of four levels.
 The IRT local platforms comprise the first basement level, running in a roughly north–south direction about 23 ft below the street.
 The BMT platform is on the second basement level, 47 ft below the street.
 The mezzanine below the BMT platform is 62 ft deep and was installed during the 1962 renovations.
 The fourth and deepest level consists of the IRT express platforms, which are 73 ft deep; each express platform contained an escalator that ascended to the local platform above it.
 A pair of escalators originally rose from the mezzanine to the IRT local platforms.
 There are also three staircases up to the BMT platform, two down to each of the lower level IRT express platforms, and one staircase and escalator up to the IRT local platforms on the upper level.

-There is a free out-of-system transfer to the 63rd Street lines (serving F and Q trains, as well as rush-hour N and R trains).
-The transfer requires exiting the station, walking to the Lexington Avenue–63rd Street station, and entering that station using MetroCard or OMNY.
+There is a free out-of-system transfer to the 63rd Street lines (serving F, M and Q trains, as well as rush-hour N and R trains).
+The transfer requires exiting the station, walking to the Lexington Avenue–63rd Street station, and entering that station using OMNY.
 This transfer was first offered in 1998.
 As of 2020, it was one of a few such transfers in the system.